destrex271/WebActuary/README.md

   - Download the chrome webdriver according to the chrome version from https://chromedriver.chromium.org/downloads
   - Unzip the folder and copy the `chromedriver` file to `/usr/bin/chromedriver` by `sudo mv chromedriver /usr/bin/chromedriver`
   - Run these commands to make it executable `sudo chown root:root /usr/bin/chromedriver` and `sudo chmod +x /usr/bin/chromedriver`
+  - Please ensure that you have the latest version of pip installed.
+If not then please install it from `sudo apt-get install python3-pip`

 The python libraries required for this tool are: